The Food Alternative

 diffuse, as in disorders like fibromyalgia.

-by specific nerve fibers that carry the pain impulses to the brain where
+specific nerve fibers that carry the pain impulses to the brain where their

-their conscious appreciation may be modified by many factors.
-We now
+conscious appreciation may be modified by many factors.
+We now know

-know that pain is a complicated process involving the various chemicals of
+that pain is a complicated process involving the various chemicals of the

-these chemicals.
-When the brain reacts to pain, the signal is usually
+chemicals.
+When the brain reacts to pain, the signal is usually directed to

-directed to the thalamus which in turn relays messages from the brain to
+the thalamus which in turn relays messages from the brain to the various

-pain may be defined as pain that lasts beyond the healing of an injury,
+may be defined as pain that lasts beyond the healing of an injury, continues

-continues for a period of several months or longer, or occurs frequently for
+for a period of several months or longer, or occurs frequently for at least

-at least months.
-Professionals also classify pain based on its characteristics,
+months.
+Professionals also classify pain based on its characteristics, its

 involved in sustaining it.
 Common classifications based on mechanisms